SchineD/microservice/README.md

 `./portal/bin/init_portal_application.sh`, in order to use the project directory's name as URL prefix.

-`header.conf` contains the definitions of faked Standard Portal headers.
+`portal/headers.conf` contains the definitions of faked Standard Portal headers.
 They are static (meaning they don't change from request to request), but they are a viable substitute for offline use.